 Add the olive oil to the pan and cook the chicken on medium heat for 3-4 minutes.
 (You are just searing the chicken at this stage and it will not be fully cooked yet).
 Remove the chicken from the pan and set aside.

 De-glaze the pan with stock and simmer on low heat for 1-2 minutes.
 Then add the wine, garlic, Worcestershire sauce, herbs, salt and pepper.
-Simmer for 4-5 minutes until the sauce thickens.
+Simmer for 4-5 minutes until the sauce reduces by about half.

-Add the chicken and onions back to pan and simmer for about 6-8 minutes or until the chicken is cooked through.
-Place the onions on top of the chicken and add the cheese.
+Add the chicken and onions back to pan and simmer for about 3-4 minutes or until the chicken is cooked through.
+Place the onions on top of the chicken and add the shredded gruyere, then top each piece of chicken with a slice of provolone.
 Cover with a lid and cook on low heat for about 2 minutes or until the cheese melts.